openfaas/faas/README.md

 ### How LivePerson is Tailoring its Conversational Platform Using OpenFaaS @ KubeCon 2019

 > Hear how LivePerson took one of the most popular open source Serverless projects (OpenFaaS) and built it into their product to add value for customers.
 Functions allow customers to create custom chatbot behaviour, messaging extensions and commerce workflows.
-You’ll see a live demo and hear about how the team put together the solution
+You’ll see a live demo and hear about how the team put together the solution.

 * [Watch on YouTube](https://youtu.be/bt06Z28uzPA)

 ### Digital Transformation of Vision Banco Paraguay with Serverless Functions @ KubeCon late-2018

-Alex Ellis co-presents [at KubeCon](https://kccna18.sched.com/event/GraO/digital-transformation-of-vision-banco-paraguay-with-serverless-functions-alex-ellis-vmware-patricio-diaz-vision-banco-saeca) with Patricio Diaz Senior Analyst, Vision Banco SAECA
+Alex Ellis co-presents [at KubeCon](https://kccna18.sched.com/event/GraO/digital-transformation-of-vision-banco-paraguay-with-serverless-functions-alex-ellis-vmware-patricio-diaz-vision-banco-saeca) with Patricio Diaz Senior Analyst, Vision Banco SAECA.

 * [Watch on YouTube](https://youtu.be/mPjI34qj5vU)